Marketers know that segmenting email marketing lists can improve open and clickthrough rates.

 Segmenting by where your audience is in the sales funnel is one of the most valuable ways to customize your messaging.

 Cart abandonment is a common indicator that someone’s at the bottom of the funnel.
-In 2015, the rate of cart abandonment was 68%.
-They had intention to buy, but something stopped them.
+In 2015, the rate of cart abandonment was 69.57%.
+They had the intention to buy but something stopped them.

 Here’s a nice example from Fab on how you can follow up: